bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 ### Sesssion Management
 The session is important to keep transient data that survives accross requests.
 The following guidelines and best practices apply:
-- The size of the data that's added to a session should be small in six
+- The size of the data that's added to a session should be small in size as putting larger sizes of object can impact performance gravely
+- Avoid putting models in the session as the data in a model may change between requests
+- Avoid putting request specific data
+- Avoid
 ### Usage of Null
 Usage of Null in code or as a return value should be avoided.